-- 1. Describe the general properties of key engineering materials: metals, semiconductors, ceramics, polymers, and composites through a material identification project. - 2.
-Create simple lab experiments to measure material properties and evaluate the effectiveness of the experiment in measuring those properties through a material identification project. - 3.
-Recognize the concepts of stress, strain and how they are related, and determine the elastic modulus, the yield strength, the tensile strength and the ductility for a given engineering stress-strain curve - 4.
-Recognize the link between the atomic structure of a material and its macroscopic properties through testing of material properties such as strength, stiffness, and impact behaviour. - 5.
-Explain how the microstructure of a material can be manipulated by altering the operating environment, strain hardening, and heat treatment through lab report discussion questions. - 6.
-Draw unit cells and derive the relationships between unit cell edge length and atomic radius for FCC, BCC and HCP crystal structures.
-And determine the directional and planar (Miller) indices within a unit cell. - 7.
-Determine the phases present, the compositions of the phases and the mass fractions of the phases and for some given phase diagrams.
+- 1. Describe the general properties of key engineering materials: metals, semiconductors, ceramics, polymers, and composites through a material identification project - 2.
+Create simple lab experiments to measure material properties and evaluate the effectiveness of the experiment in measuring those properties through a material identification project - 3.
+Recognize the concepts of stress, strain and how they are related, and determine the elastic modulus, the yield strength, the tensile strength and the ductility for a given engineering stress-strain curve. - Recognize the link between atomic structure of a material and its macroscopic properties through testing of material properties such as strength, stiffness, and impact behaviour - 5.
+Explain how the microstructure of a material can be manipulated by altering the operating environment, strain hardening, and heat treatment through lab report discussion questions - 6.
+Derive the relationships between unit cell edge length and atomic radius for FCC, BCC and HCP crystal structures. - 7.
+Compare measured material properties such as compressive strength, tensile strength, and elastic modulus with the expected theoretical results and explain discrepancies through lab report discussions - 8.
+Determine the phases present, the compositions of the phases, and the mass fractions of the phases for some given phase diagrams through practice problems, quizzes, and exams